 We have a strategy and guidance for staff setting out how we will deliver value for money.
 The main elements are:

-- the annual budget-setting process, in which budget holders and the executive agree savings and opportunities to increase income against our strategic objectives;
+- The annual budget-setting process.
+Budget holders and the executive agree savings and opportunities to increase income against our strategic objectives.

-- annual benchmarking of our housing business using Housemark and our registered care service using Fair Price for Care, a model developed by us;
+- Annual benchmarking of our housing business using Housemark.
+Also our registered care service using Fair Price for Care, a model developed by us.

-- our asset management strategy, setting out current and future use of land and property, including disposal of non-strategic assets, with funds invested in improvements to existing stock or used to develop new homes.
+- Our asset management strategy.
+Setting out current and future use of land and property.
+Disposal of non-strategic assets, with funds invested in improvements to existing stock or used to develop new homes.

-Staff and residents are involved in producing the strategy, and staff in implementing it.
-However, the real work on value for money occurs within our day-today operations where we use a variety of methods to ensure that we consider the dimensions of value, and work to improve them.
+Staff and residents are involved in producing the strategy.
+Staff then implement it.
+However, the real work on value for money occurs within our day-today operations.
+We use a variety of methods to ensure that we consider the dimensions of value.
+We then work to improve them.

 Governance of value for money

-It is the role of the Joseph Rowntree Housing Trust Board and Trustees to provide strategic direction and leadership on the subject of value for money, as evidenced by board involvement in approving and monitoring the delivery of the business plan and financial performance, with quarterly scrutiny of performance; and including value for money as a mandatory consideration of every report going to board and trustee committees.
+The Joseph Rowntree Housing Trust Board and Trustees provide strategic direction and leadership on value for money.
+This is evidenced by board involvement in approving and monitoring the delivery of the business plan and financial performance.
+There is quarterly scrutiny of performance.
+This Includes value for money as a mandatory consideration of every report going to board and trustee committees.

 Involvement of residents in monitoring costs and service performances is an important element of our value for money strategy.
 The resident scrutiny panel undertakes service audits and reports recommendations to the Board.
 Residents are also involved in scrutiny of costs and services in other community-based forums.
 We provide training to support them in improving the quality of their considerations.